 3 Resource nationalism

 Protecting access to food supplies has become an increasing priority for some governments.
-Since the beginning of the year—specifically, after Russia began its conflict with Ukraine—more than 30 countries have imposed restrictions on food exports through measures such as export licenses and taxes as well as outright bans.
+Since the beginning of the year—specifically, after Russia began its invasion of Ukraine—more than 30 countries have imposed restrictions on food exports through measures such as export licenses and taxes as well as outright bans.
 So far, the total amount of exports affected by these restrictions represents about 17% of total calories traded in the world.
 That’s significantly higher than in the aftermath of the COVID-19 outbreak and the Asian food price crisis in 2007/2008.
 We expect this trend to continue.

 4 A potentially self-reinforcing cycle

 Food export restrictions could multiply and spill over into related goods such as food substitutes (e.g., rice) or inputs for affected goods (energy and fertilizer).
 This increases the likelihood that more countries will feel the need to limit important resource exports, as was the case in past food crises, further exacerbating supply problems.
 In its latest “Food Outlook” report, the United Nations warned that the situation does “not augur well for a market-led supply response that could conceivably rein in further increases in food prices for the 2022/23 season and possibly the next.”